freeasterix/freeasterix/README.md

 ## License

 FreeAsterix is completely free for non-commercial use.
-For commercial projects it however requires a license purchased.
+However, for commercial projects it requires a license purchased.

 See <https://github.com/freeasterix/freeasterix/blob/main/LICENSE> for
 licensing conditions.